 When it comes to studying Java, many beginners have reservations.
 Many people believe it is impossible, and others believe it is difficult.
-So, many people keep wondering, “how hard is it to learn Java?
+So, many people keep wondering, is this programming language hard to learn?

 A basic tutorial can show you how object-oriented it is.
 Let’s read to know more!